TeddyO323/alx-frontend/0x00-html_advanced/README.md

 ### Task 11: Styleguide

 Copy the content of `3-index.html` into `11-styleguide.html`
-- Change the title to "Styleguide - Techium"
+- Change the title to `"Styleguide - Techium`"
 - Remove the text from header, main, and footer
 - Create a new `<section>` inside your main tag
 - Create a header in this section
-- In the header, add a level 2 heading with text "Headings"
+- In the header, add a level 2 heading with text `"Headings`"
 - After the header:
-  - Add a level 1 heading with text "Heading level 1"
+  - Add a level 1 heading with text `"Heading level 1`"
-  - Add a level 2 heading with text "Heading level 2"
+  - Add a level 2 heading with text `"Heading level 2`"
-  - Add a level 3 heading with text "Heading level 3"
+  - Add a level 3 heading with text `"Heading level 3`"
-  - Add a level 4 heading with text "Heading level 4"
+  - Add a level 4 heading with text `"Heading level 4`"
-  - Add a level 5 heading with text "Heading level 5"
+  - Add a level 5 heading with text `"Heading level 5`"
-  - Add a level 6 heading with text "Heading level 6"
+  - Add a level 6 heading with text `"Heading level 6`"